2003 South American Women's Football Championship

 The 2003 South American Women's Football Championship (Campeonato Sudamericano de Fútbol Femenino 2003) was the fourth staging of the South American Women's Football Championship and determined the CONMEBOL's qualifiers for the 2003 FIFA Women's World Cup.
-The tournament was held between April 9 and April 27.
+The tournament was held between 9 and 27 April.

 Originally, the competition was scheduled to take place from April 5 to April 16, 2002 in Córdoba, Argentina.
 Later, it was moved to Peru, January/February 2003, with Lima and Chincha as venues, only for group A and the final round.
 Argentina retained the hosting rights for group C while Ecuador was appointed as host of the group B.

 Brazil won the tournament for the fourth time in a row, after finishing first in the final round.
 Also, they qualified for the FIFA Women's World Cup along with Argentina, the runners-up.

 Venues

 Three venues (located in three different countries) were used for the tournament: